 Your diet and activities can cause type 2 diabetes.
-Unhealthy food, sluggish behavior, and an inactive lifestyle are responsible for creating type 2 diabetes.
+Unhealthy food, sluggish behavior, and an inactive lifestyle create type 2 diabetes.
 The excellent news is that type 2 diabetes is not a fatal disease.
 Studies and research have revealed that you can avoid type 2 diabetes by modifying your lifestyle – consuming a healthy diet and performing regular physical activity.

 How to avoid type 2 diabetes?

-There are several ways and lifestyle modifications that help you avoid type 2 diabetes and normalize your blood sugar.
+Several ways and lifestyle modifications help you avoid type 2 diabetes and normalize your blood sugar.

 Also, do a combination of cardio exercise and strength training like yoga to get better results.
-However, it is better to take some snacks before exercising to maintain your sugar levels.
+However, taking snacks before exercising is better for maintaining sugar levels.
 Rigorous exercise may cause life-threatening events for people who take medicines to lower their sugar levels.
-Exercise can cause your sugar levels to decline when you are on medication for diabetes rapidly.
+Exercise can rapidly cause your sugar levels to decline when you are on medication for diabetes.

 Monitor your blood sugar level regularly.

-It is necessary to keep a check on your blood sugar level if you have diabetes.
+It is necessary to check your blood sugar level if you have diabetes.
 Ask your doctor to tell you how often to check your blood sugar level and follow his guidelines.